malnutrition

 Projected numbers of undernourished people by FAO indicate that the world is far off track to achieve the Sustainable Development Goal of zero hunger by 2030.

 There has been a global increase in food insecurity and hunger between 2011 and 2020.
-In 2015, 795 million people (about one in ten) had undernutrition.
+According to the latest data, the number of undernourished people is approximately 735 million.
 It is estimated that between 691 and 783 million people worldwide will face hunger in 2022.
-According to UNICEF, 2.4 billion people were moderately or severely food insecure in 2022, 391 million more than in 2019.
+According to UNICEF, 2.4 billion people were moderately or severely food insecure in 2022, 391 million more than in 2019 (https://whfoods.com/blog/world-hunger-statistics/)

 These increases are partially related to the ongoing COVID-19 pandemic, which continues to highlight the weaknesses of current food and health systems.
 It has contributed to food insecurity and increasing hunger worldwide; meanwhile, lower physical activity during lockdowns has contributed to increases in overweight and obesity.
 In 2020, experts estimated that the pandemic could have doubled the number of people at risk of suffering acute hunger by the end of the year.
 Similarly, experts estimated that the prevalence of moderate and severe wasting could increase by 14% due to COVID-19; coupled with reductions in nutrition and health services coverage, this could result in over 128,000 additional deaths among children under 5 in 2020 alone.
 Although COVID-19 is less severe in children than adults, undernutrition increases the risk of severe disease.